kranthi1237doc/vedahealthscan/README.md

 **Developed for:** VEDA Hospital
 **Medical Director:** Dr. Navuluri Kranthi Kumar Reddy
 **Contact:** +91-888-549-3639 | kranthi1237@gmail.com
+**Website:** vedhospital.co.in
 **Location:** Opp Sargam Daily, Arundpet, Palandu Road, Narasaraopet - 522601

 ## ⚠️ Important Medical Disclaimer

 **FOR DEMONSTRATION PURPOSES ONLY**

 This application is developed for educational and demonstration purposes to showcase VEDA Hospital's commitment to innovative healthcare technology.
 It is **NOT** intended for medical diagnosis or treatment.
-Always consult Dr. Navuluri Kranthi KUmar Reddy or qualified healthcare professionals at VEDA Hospital for medical advice.
+Always consult Dr. Navuluri Kranthi Kumar Reddy or qualified healthcare professionals at VEDA Hospital for medical advice.

+## 🎨 Design & Branding

+The application features the official VEDA Hospital logo with:
+- **Blue V Design**: Representing strength and reliability in healthcare
+- **Orange Flame**: Symbolizing innovation and the spark of life
+- **Color Scheme**: Based on the official VEDA Hospital brand colors
+  - Primary Blue: #1e88e5
+  - Secondary Blue: #1565c0
+  - Accent Orange: #ff6f00
+  - Flame Colors: Multiple orange gradients

 ## ✨ Key Features